aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 These problems occurs because we put code that different actors depend on into close proximity.
 The SRP says to separate the code that different actors depend on.

+#### Symptom 2: merges

+If a module is responsible to one, and only one, actor, it's less likely for merge conflits to occur.
+If a developer makes a task related to `someMethod`, it's less likely that there is another task related to `someMethod` in progress.